 DESCRIPTION

 "This is a control variable.
 It is written by an external management entity or the SME.
 Changes take effect for the next MLME-START.request primitive or MLME-JOIN.request primitive.
-This attribute, when true, indicates the capability to support DS MAC Address is enabled.
+This attribute, when true, indicates the capability to support use of a(#744) DS MAC Address is enabled.
 The capability is disabled otherwise."

 DEFVAL { false }